 Measure the hem 1 1/2″ away from the pin and trim off the excess fabric.
 (Do you see the pinhead on the fabric under the ruler?
 Make sure you cut 1 1/2″ away from that.)

-If you don’t have a rotary cutter and mat, use your scissors to cut the excess fabric.
+If you don’t have a rotary cutter and mat, just mark the cutting line on your fabric and use your scissors to cut off the excess fabric.

 So, if you have flared or tapered pants, see this post on How to Hem Without Puckers on Tapered or Flared Pants.